serpapi/code-challenge/README.md

 Extract the painting `name`, `extensions` array (date), and Google `link` in an array.

 Fork this repository and make a PR when ready.
-We recommand to use 4 hours of your time.

 Programming language wise, Ruby (with RSpec tests) is strongly suggested but feel free to use whatever you feel like.